kapicorp/kapitan/docs/kap_proposals/kap_8_google_secret_management.md

 To reveal the secret, the following command will be used `$ kapitan refs --reveal -f compiled/file/containing/secret`

-*note* `$ kapitan refs --reveal --ref-file ref/file/path` will reveal only the latest version of the secret. `$ kapitan refs --reveal -t ?{gsm:ref/file/path:version_id}` can be used to access custom secret sersions.
+*note* `$ kapitan refs --reveal --ref-file ref/file/path` will reveal only the latest version of the secret. `$ kapitan refs --reveal -t ?{gsm:ref/file/path:version_id}` can be used to access custom secret versions.

 ## Dependencies